elben/elben.github.io/site/pencil/tutorials/01-getting-started.markdown

   main = run website defaultConfig
 ```

-Currently this will only render the index page, but let's build our project and
-try it out.
+Let's build our project and try it out.

 ```
 stack build
 stack exec my-website-exe
 ```

-This should create a `out` directory with a lousy `index.html` file in, with
+This should create a `out` directory with a plain-looking `index.html` file in,
-your Markdown rendered as HTML.
-It's basic stuff, but we're getting somewhere.
+with your Markdown rendered as HTML.
+It's basic stuff, but we're getting
+somewhere.

-`PencilApp` is Pencil's monad transformer Don't worry if you aren't familiar
+`PencilApp` is Pencil's monad transformer.
+Don't worry if you aren't familiar
 with monad transformers.

-In simple terms, `PencilApp` is a function that takes a `Config` and does a bunch
+In simple terms, `PencilApp` is a function that takes
-of stuff under the `IO` monad (e.g. reading your source files, converting
+a `Config` and does a bunch of stuff under the `IO` monad (e.g. reading your
-Markdown to HTML, and writing HTML files).
+source files, converting Markdown to HTML, and writing HTML files).

 This is why we have to "run" our `website` function inside `main`; we have to
-"give" the `PencilApp` function a `Config`.
-Passing in `defaultConfig`, which is
+give the `PencilApp` function a `Config`.
+Passing in `defaultConfig`, provided
-provided by Pencil, is sufficient for now.
+by Pencil, is sufficient for now.

 ## Rendering Pages

-Let's look at what's happening inside `website`.
-The first thing you see is
+Let's look at what's happening inside our `website` function.
+The first thing
-`index <- load toHtml "index.markdown"`.
-The `load` function is the primary way
+you see is `index <- load toHtml "index.markdown"`.
+The `load` function is the
-we load source files in Pencil. `toHtml` is a function that has the type
+primary way we load source files in Pencil. `toHtml` is a function that has the
-`String -> String`.
-In the documentation, you'll see its type as `FilePath ->
-FilePath`, but `FilePath` is just an alias for `String`.
-In essence, `toHtml`
+type `FilePath -> FilePath` (`FilePath` is just an alias for `String`).
+In
-tells load to rename the file from `.markdown` to `.html`.
+essence, `toHtml` tells `load` to rename the file from `.markdown` to `.html`.
 That's all.

-`load` will load the given file and convert it (if neccessary) to HTML.
+`load` will load the given file and convert it (if necessary) to HTML.
 This is
-done under the `IO` monad (because it's reading a file), so it's not a pure
+done under the `IO` monad because it's not a pure function (it's reading a
-function.
-This is why we save the result to `index` using `<-` inside a `do` block.
+file).
+This is why we save the result to `index` using `<-` inside a `do`
+block.

 `index` is a `Page`.
 A Page is just a wrapper around the contents of the file.
 Unlike a simple string, Pages know about things like those `$${title}` and